Eliot-RUIZ/automation/README.md

 ![regrg3](https://user-images.githubusercontent.com/15387266/84255455-ef410c00-ab12-11ea-8da4-41b7d2c744cb.png)
 <br>

 If *keep_cols* is activated, the selected columns are repeated as much as necessary to fit the number of rows of the new dataframe.
+This is very useful when facetting in ggplot for example.
 ```r
 result = ci_nlm(mpg~ wt, fct = gaussian(), data = mtcars, keep_cols = c("mpg","wt"), expand_x = c(-6,10))
 tail(result)